ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 # Signals

 Signals are the method used to communicate different logic blocks between eachother and other blocks.
 All block inputs, both from logic blocks and keybinds, are represented with signals.
+Signals are made up of 3 important properties:

 - Input/output value: value attached to each signal, usually in the range $[-1, 1]$.
   - \nameref{math-blocks} are the only blocks which don't clamp the sum of their inputs to the $[-1, 1]$ range, instead they use the range $[-\maxFloat, \maxFloat] \approx [-\maxFloatApprox, \maxFloatApprox]$
   - They are represented with a standard [\underline{IEEE 754 single-precision floating-point number}](https://en.wikipedia.org/wiki/Single-precision_floating-point_format)
 - Truthness value: value that determines if a signal is on or off
   - A signal is on if its associated value is not $0$.
 Additionally, for blocks with multiple inputs, the sum of their inputs must also be non-$0$ in order for them to be activated
+- Logic channel: tag added to signals to be able to group them.
+Its exact value is meaningless as it's only ever used to determine how to group signals received by a single block into multiple different groups.
+The value of each group is the sum of the signals within that group received.
+Most blocks ignore it, but some blocks can treat each group differently.
+  - Keybinds always use the C0 channel
+  - Toggle/timers state is shared by all channels

 When a block receives a set of inputs, it determines how it is activated based on the value of their sum.
 Blocks with a single configurable keybind, except the gyro stabilizer and hue light panels, additionally use the absolute value before interpreting it, which makes both signs equivalent.
 The resulting value represents the percentage of power that whatever it activates will use, applied to the value set in its settings as a multiplier (if applicable).
 Values modified for each block are in table \ref{table:InputValueBlocks}.
 Some important notes: